syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get number of nodes in TreeView.
+To get the number of nodes in TreeView.